itumeleng96/FM-PR-TrackingFilters/TrackingFilter-ParticleFilter/Readme.md

 ## particleFilter.m

-The above matlab script contains the Matlab Class for the Particle Filter.
+The above Matlab script contains the Matlab Class for the Particle Filter.